Photographer Myles McGuinness Makes the O’side Art Scene Click

 Maker Maven Julie Rais Ellis has O’side Style in the Bag

-The stretch of South Coast Highway that runs through South O’ has become a bit of a style destination, thanks to entrepreneurs like maker maven Julie Rais Ellis of Rais Case.
-The former high school art teacher and her long-term shop collaborator, Shem Gott of Mr. B’s Necessities, MOREshare their block with local boutiques like Captain’s Helm, renowned for vintage; Reap & Sow, for holistic home, beauty and wellness; Boom Boom Brazil, all about the bikini shopping; and Clothe+Arrow, for boho flair.
-The street is a microcosm of O’side style and the hub of the monthly South O Walkabout.
-Heavily influenced by O’side street style, Julie captures the scene on her popular Instagram account, hosts a bustling DIY table at the shop, works with other local artisans on original textiles for her bags, and even names new bag styles after O’side landmarks (Cassidy is a top seller).
+Oceanside has become a bit of a style destination, leaving its own unique mark on the map for shopping small thanks to entrepreneurs like maker maven Julie Rais Ellis of Rais Case.
+As an extension of the blossoming community, quality and well-being based retail in downtown Oceanside, Julie’s recent venture The Rising Co. is a hub for all things creative small business.
+MORE The former high school art teacher and her long-term shop collaborator, Shem Gott of Mr. B’s Necessities, share The Rising Co. building with creators such as Soul Shapers, an e-conscious shop with giving back at the forefront; Wild Habit, specializing in beautiful decor from wilderness; Mar y Lana, providing handmade traditional textiles; and ADOBE, featuring travel-inspired home goods.
+Heavily influenced by O’side street style, Julie captures the scene on her popular Instagram accounts, hosts bustling DIY walk up windows, works with other local artisans on original textiles for her bags, and even names new bag styles after O’side landmarks (Cassidy is a top seller).
 Cool, kind and creative, she’s an O’riginal O’sider.